eduNEXT/atlas-ansible-utils/README.md

 - When this command is executed, it mounts the private SSH key file id_key from the directory **/your/local/path/ssh-key** on the host to the container at the location **/app/.ssh/id_rsa**.
 It also mounts the inventory directory from **/your/local/path//inventory** on the host to **/app/inventory** in the container.

+> **_NOTE:_** SSH credentials can be shared in any path on the docker container using the **ANSIBLE_PRIVATE_KEY_FILE** environment variable which allows to define the path where SSH credentials are located.

 - The environment variable **ATLAS_ANSIBLE_PLAYBOOK_EXTRA_PARAMS** is set to **"-i /app/inventory/hosts.ini -u ubuntu -v"**, which adds additional parameters to the ansible-playbook command.
 These parameters specify the inventory file, remote user, and verbose mode for Ansible.

 - The **-u** flag is used to set the user to connect to the target machines.
 In this case, the user is **ubuntu**.

+---

+## Using in Kubernetes

+To run the atlas-ansible-utils playbooks to provision external servers from Kubernetes, jobs or cronjobs can be implemented using the atlas-ansible-utils Docker image.
+Let's look at the following example:

+    apiVersion: batch/v1
+    kind: Job
+    metadata:
+      name: ansible-playbook-mysql-job
+      namespace: "tokio-openedx"
+    spec:
+      template:
+        spec:
+          securityContext:
+            fsGroup: 1000
+          containers:
+          - name: ansible-runner
+            image: ednxops/atlas-ansible-utils:1.1.0
+            env:
+            - name: ATLAS_ANSIBLE_PLAYBOOK
+              value: "mysql_5_7.yml"
+            - name: ATLAS_ANSIBLE_PLAYBOOK_EXTRA_PARAMS
+              value: "-i /git/manifests/manifests-yamato.git/ansible_inventory/hosts -u ubuntu -v"
+            - name: ANSIBLE_PRIVATE_KEY_FILE
+              value: "/tmp/extra-ssh-keys/id-rsa"
+            volumeMounts:
+            - mountPath: /git
+              name: inventory-content
+            - mountPath: /tmp/extra-ssh-keys
+              readOnly: true
+              name: sshdir
+          initContainers:
+          - name: inventory-git-sync
+            image: registry.k8s.io/git-sync/git-sync:v4.0.0
+            volumeMounts:
+            - mountPath: /git
+              name: inventory-content
+            - mountPath: /tmp/extra-ssh-keys
+              readOnly: true
+              name: sshdir
+            env:
+            - name: GITSYNC_MAX_FAILURES
+              value: "3"
+            - name: GITSYNC_ONE_TIME
+              value: "true"
+            - name: GITSYNC_REF
+              value: "mar/test-provisioning-db"
+            - name: GITSYNC_REPO
+              value: "git@github.com:eduNEXT/manifests-yamato.git"
+            - name: GITSYNC_ROOT
+              value: "/git/manifests"
+            - name: GITSYNC_SSH
+              value: "true"
+            - name: GITSYNC_SSH_KEY_FILE
+              value: "/tmp/extra-ssh-keys/id-rsa"
+            - name: GITSYNC_SSH_KNOWN_HOSTS
+              value: "false"
+          volumes:
+          - name: inventory-content
+            emptyDir: {}
+          - name: sshdir
+            secret:
+              secretName: ssh-github
+              items:
+              - key: ssh-privatekey
+                path: id-rsa
+          restartPolicy: Never
+      backoffLimit: 4

+This job has the following features:

+- It mounts a secret called **ssh-github** in a volume.
+Such secret should contain the ssh credentials to connect to the Ansible external target servers, as well as to fetch the inventory repository.
+For convenience, such credentials are the same for both, servers access and repository cloning.
+The secret can be creates with the command:

+      kubectl create secret generic ssh-github --from-file=path/to/you/ssh-private-key

+or you can create it via ArgoCD.

+- There's a single initContainer whose unique function is to fetch the inventory repository.
+It uses the [gitsync tool](https://github.com/kubernetes/git-sync) to do so.

+- The **atlas-ansible-utils** image is used in the main pod container to execute the desired ansible-playbook in the target servers, mounting the ssh-key and the inventory repository as volumes.
+The configuration is defined through environment variables.

 ---

 **NOTE**

 For now this repo supports the playbooks for:
 - MySQL 5.7
 - Mongo 4.2
 - Percona 5.7

 ---